 Here are our top picks for beer the Asheville area.
 Many of the spots are located downtown Asheville within walking distance of each other.
 Also see our guide to the best downtown Asheville bars for wine and cocktails.

-Asheville Craft Micro Brewery & Beer Guide
+Asheville Craft Micro Brewery & Beer Lover's Guide

 Highland Brewing Co (12 Old Charlotte Highway, Asheville): They started brewing in Asheville in 1994 and they are the biggest craft beer brewery in western North Carolina.
 You will find their brews in many area restaurants and stores.
 Stop by their Tasting Room east Asheville to sample tasty brews and hang out with staff on Thursday-Saturday, 4-8 PM.
 Guided tours are Monday-Saturday at 4 PM.
 See our guide to Highland Brewing and their tours.

-Troy and Sons Distillers (12 Old Charlotte Highway, Asheville): Located next to Highland Brewing in the former Southern Railway Wheelhouse, the distillery houses a custom-made 2000 liter copper moonshine Kothe Still and state of the art distilling equipment needed to produce high quality spirits.
+Troy and Sons Distillers (12 Old Charlotte Highway, Asheville): Located next to Highland Brewing in the former Southern Railway Wheelhouse, the distillery houses a custom-made 2,000-liter copper moonshine Kothe Still and state of the art distilling equipment needed to produce high quality spirits.
 Tours are on Thursdays, Fridays and Saturdays.
 Their Moonshine is available now mostly in North Carolina ABC Stores.
 See our guide to Troy & Sons Moonshine Distillery.

-Thirsty Monk (92 Patton Avenue, in the big purple building): Recognized by national media as one of the best beer bars in the world, and dedicated to keeping their beer menu fresh, they tapped a whopping 1,072 different beers in 2011.
+Thirsty Monk (92 Patton Avenue, in the big purple building): Recognized by national media as one of the best beer bars in the world, and dedicated to keeping their beer menu fresh, they tap a whopping 1,000+ different beers a year.
 The upstairs bar is a bright and lively space that features American Craft Beers with 20 constantly rotating tap lines.
 High ceilings and a hopping atmosphere complete with large glass doors that open onto the outdoor porch – perfect for having a beer while you watch Asheville walk by.
 Or, take the stairs down to the basement level where you'll find the Belgian Bar (50 Commerce St.)/ The stone walls, rustic wood and leather couches invite you to relax and take your time enjoying one (or more) of the 16 Belgian, European and RARE beers on draught at any time.
 An extensive leather-bound bottle list will impress beer-snobs and novices alike.
 Both floors offer a unique “Beer You Can Eat” menu that incorporates local beers into the recipes Mon-Sat.
 Late nights and Sundays you can order small bites...don't miss the addicting Monk Nuts.

 Lexington Avenue Brewery (39 N. Lexington Avenue, downtown Asheville): Also known as the LAB, this brewery pub and restaurant features a 92-foot serpentine bar that snakes the brewing equipment and glows with changing colored lights.
 Enjoy typical a typical pub menu and a variety of brews: Belgian wit, a golden pilsner, dark chocolate stout, an American pale ale, an India pale ale and a marzen (or Oktoberfest).